Translate This Page

 Each sister leaves this gathering with a drum you personally construct as medicine to maintain balance and health.
 Brainsweep interventions will sustain your walk and help you continue the work our ancestors left undone.

 No cost to 10 participants, to include gathering, materials, lodging, food, travel and follow-up.
 To apply for a sponsored space, download the application here.
+Deadline extended for application to July 1, 2018.
 Indigenous women veteran applicants for this year's gathering must live in California.